What is clean eating anyway?

 Choosing foods lower in calorie density is important because these foods are satiating and fill our stomachs without adding tons of calories to our diet.

-Generally speaking, vegetables and fruit are lowest in calorie density followed by whole food starches, animal proteins, and finally liquid calories, nuts, seeds, and oils.
-Highly processed foods like cookies, candy, ice cream, and fries would also be calorie dense foods.
+Generally speaking, vegetables and fruit are the lowest in calorie density followed by whole food starches, animal proteins, and finally liquid calories, nuts, seeds, and oils.
+Highly processed foods like cookies, candy, ice cream, and fries would also be calorie-dense foods.

-Now this doesn’t mean we can never eat these foods.
-It just means to be aware of them, eat them in moderation, and adjust the consumption of them based on our current goals.
+Now, this doesn’t mean we can never eat these foods.
+It just means to be aware of them, eat them in moderation, and adjust their consumption of them based on our current goals.

 Is eating like this a good or bad idea?